Phelpery/Phelpery/README.md

 - 👋 Hi, I’m @Phelpery
 - 👀 I’m interested in working as a community moderator.
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on discord,telegram.
 - 📫 How to reach me (DISCORD)@phelpry.
-- 😄 Pronouns: ...
+- 😄 Pronouns: love nature🌱
-- ⚡ Fun fact: Love nature🌱
+- ⚡ Fun fact: calm

 <!---
 Phelpery/Phelpery is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.